MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-B-Acquisition-Planning/part-207-Acquisition-Planning/subpart-207.5-Inherently-Governmental-Functions/section-207.503.md

 (S-70) *Contracts for acquisition functions.*

 (1) In accordance with 10 U.S.C.
-2383, the head of an agency may enter into a contract for performance of the acquisition functions closely associated with inherently governmental functions that are listed at FAR 7.503(d) only if -
+4508, the head of an agency may enter into a contract for performance of the acquisition functions closely associated with inherently governmental functions that are listed at FAR 7.503(d) only if—

-(i) The contracting officer determines that appropriate military or civilian DoD personnel -
+(i) The contracting officer determines that appropriate military or civilian DoD personnel—

 (A) Cannot reasonably be made available to perform the functions;